deadblue/housekeeper/README.md

 # Housekeeper

-Lightweight dependency-injection and lifecycle manager for your go project.
+A lightweight, reflection-based dependency-injection and lifecycle management framework.

 ## Example